tomtom-international/tomtom-navigation-android-examples/README.md

 Once you have obtained access, do the following:

 * Install the latest Android Studio.
-This sample code was build using Android Studio Giraffe | 2022.3.1 Patch 2
+This sample code was build using Android Studio Jellyfish | 2023.3.1
 * Make sure that the minimum SDK API level is set to at least 26 (Android 8.0 "Oreo") and that the compile SDK API level is set to 34.